Flux-induced strengthening of the magnetic couplings in a flat-band diamond chain: Introduction

 In this study, our main objective is to reveal a fascinating physical phenomenon that occurs in magnetic systems with flat bands near the Fermi energy.
 We demonstrate that in such FB systems, it is possible to boost the magnetic couplings (at short distances) between localized spins by tuning an external magnetic flux.
 Furthermore, it will also be shown that the flux has a strong impact on the magnon branches and leads to a considerable increase in the thermal conductivity associated to the magnons.
 To illustrate this interesting phenomenon, we consider the case of the one-dimensional diamond lattice, also known as the rhombic lattice which consists of two different sublattices $\Lambda$ ($A$ sites) and $\Lambda'$ ($B$ and $C$ sites) as depicted in Fig.~\ref{lattice-n-CLS}(a).
 Because of the bipartiteness of the lattice, and since $|\Lambda'|-|\Lambda| = 1$, the diamond chain has a FB at $E=0$, whose eigenstates have a non-zero weight only on the orbitals of the sublattice $\Lambda'$ as shown in Fig.~\ref{lattice-n-CLS}(b).
 The classical localized spins are coupled locally to the orbitals of the sublattice $\Lambda'$.

-Before we discuss the impact of the magnetic flux on the exchange couplings in the magnetic rhombic chains, we briefly recall that the effect of an Aharonov-Bohm (AB) flux~\cite{AB-Phase} in certain types of non-magnetic geometries has been widely studied~\cite{Vidal-prl-2000,Vidal-prl-1998,Amrita-jpcm-2021,Biplab-prb-2018,Biplab-jpcm-2025,Biplab-pssrrl-2025}.
+Before we discuss the impact of the magnetic flux on the exchange couplings in the magnetic rhombic chains, we briefly recall that the effect of an Aharonov-Bohm (AB) flux~\cite{AB-Phase} in certain types of non-magnetic geometries has been widely studied in the context of single-particle localization, topological properties of flat bands, quantum transport, AB interferometer, etc.~\cite{Vidal-prl-2000,Vidal-prl-1998,Amrita-jpcm-2021,Biplab-prb-2018,Biplab-jpcm-2025,Biplab-pssrrl-2025, Malay-PRB-2013,Malay-JPCM-2025,Biplab-PLA-2014,Tapan-Mishra-PRB-2025}.
 The reason is that the AB flux leads to an extreme localization phenomenon, known as the AB caging.
 This localization originates from destructive quantum interferences of different tunneling pathways.
 As a result, all dispersive bands of the single-particle spectrum become completely flat~\cite{Vidal-prl-2000,Vidal-prl-1998,Amrita-jpcm-2021}.
 The AB caging phenomenon has also been realized in experiments using the femtosecond laser-writing techniques in photonics~\cite{Sebabrata-prl-2018,Rodrigo-prl-2022, Kremer-natcomm-2020}, as well as with ultracold atoms in optical lattices ~\cite{Longhi-prl-2022}.